Skip to main content

 Webhooks (API-managed subscriptions, full CRUD)

 All financial operations belong to a Customer.
 A customer has zero or more wallets.
-Quotes and transactions are also scoped to a customer.
+Counterparties, virtual accounts, deposit addresses, quotes, and transactions are also scoped to a customer; external accounts belong to a customer or to one of its counterparties.
 Webhook subscriptions are managed through the API independently of any customer.

 Customers